 Our Confirmation program supports our teens as they begin making those choices for themselves.
 We celebrate these students and their Jewish journeys at a peer-led Shabbat service toward the end of each year.
 During the second half of the year, Confirmands will meet periodically to learn in community and plan this special service.

-Students are eligible to become Confirmands between 10th and 12th grade, as long as they have actively participated for a year in at least three of the following programs from 8th grade onward
+Students can become eligible to become Confirmands between 10th and 12th grade, as long as they have actively participated in at least of three of the programs below from 8th grade onward:

 Madrichim - Religious School Assistants